core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 {::boilerplate bcp14-tagged}

-Selection of a DoC Server
+Selection of a DoC Server   {#sec:doc-server-selection}
 =========================

 In this document, it is assumed that the DoC client knows the DoC server and the DNS resource at the